yangyifeng01/pycmpp/README.md

 pycmpp
 ======

-cmpp by python, learning and learning
+cmpp by python, learning and learning.

-Now python3.x is supported
+Now python3.x is supported.

+Now there is no thread protection for these thread, and I cannot granteed the performance when it under a hard pressure.

 files
 ------------